20 April, 2026

 - Complete a Google Business Profile so that your business shows up in local search results.

-- Add your business in local directories to boost your brand’s online presence to people in your area looking for a cleaning service.
+- Add your business in local directories to boost your brand’s online presence.
+This way, people in your area who are looking for a cleaning service can see you.

 Growth and Expansion

-- Send quotes to your clients on all your cleaning services.
-If you don’t hear from them, follow up with another customised email.
+- Offer free quotes to clients and follow this up with another customised email.

 - Engage with your clients and actively seek their feedback.
 This will help address pending concerns and ensure consistency.

-- Once the job is completed, you can send an invoice using a template for a faster and more straightforward process.
+- Once the job is completed, you can send an invoice using free tools for a faster and more straightforward process.

 What Type of Cleaning Makes the Most Money?

-- House cleaning is basically a cleaning task in the different areas of a home.
+- House cleaning is exactly how it sounds: cleaning different areas of a residential property.

-- Apartment cleaning is a profitable cleaning service, which is similar to house cleaning, covering small areas, such as a flat.
+- Apartment cleaning is a profitable cleaning service.
+Just like house cleaning, it covers small areas, such as a flat.

-- Maid service focuses on detailed cleaning in spaces that require more attention, such as cooking areas or bathroom showers.
+- Maid service focuses on deep cleaning in spaces that require attention, such as cooking areas or bathroom showers.

-- Move in/out cleaning is perfect for clients who have just moved in or want to sell their houses.
-This cleaning is intended to leave properties sparkling clean.
+- Move-in/out cleaning is perfect for clients who have just moved in or want to sell their houses.

-By researching the competition, you get a better read of the current demand.
-For instance, upscale neighbourhoods are more into maid services, while low-income housing areas are only interested in intermittent intensive cleaning.
+For instance, upscale neighbourhoods need maid services, while low-income housing areas are interested in intermittent intensive cleaning.

-Always start small with fewer cleaning service options.
-Take into account your current and future needs and objectives.
-Whatever your final service list is, maintain a high-quality service.
+Always begin with fewer service options while weighing current and future needs and goals.
+Whatever your final list is, maintain a high-quality service.

 Can You Start a Cleaning Business with No Funds at All?